fernandoh33/Gene-flow-in-carrots/snp_calling.md

 #filter raw vcf to produce a vcf with only snps (used in most of the analyses) and a vcf including invariant sites, used in some analyses (e.g., in pixy to estimate pi or dxy)
 vcftools --gzvcf $VCF --min-meanDP 4 --mac 2 --max-missing 0.7 --min-alleles 2 --max-alleles 2 --remove-indels --recode --stdout|bgzip -c > carrot.v3ref.only.snps.vcf.gz
-vcftools --gzvcf $VCF --min-meanDP 4 --mac 2 --max-missing 0.7 --max-alleles 2 --remove-indels --recode --stdout|bgzip -c > carrot.v3ref.with.invariant.sites.vcf.gz
+vcftools --gzvcf $VCF --min-meanDP 4 --max-missing 0.7 --max-alleles 2 --remove-indels --recode --stdout|bgzip -c > carrot.v3ref.with.invariant.sites.vcf.gz